 Day 3: Experience Antoni GaudI’s Finest

 The third day of your Barcelona 3 day itinerary is filled with Gaudi’s famous works, which are a seamless blend of nature and architecture.
 Start your day early by being one of the first entrants into the Sagrada Familia.

 Like Park Guell, Sagrada Familia is one of Barcelona’s most popular sights, so it gets really crowded really quickly.

 You can buy your tickets online ahead of time, which I would highly recommend.
 It’s optional to buy a ticket that allows you to climb up the tower of the church for a beautiful view across the city.

-Taking a Tour of La Sagrada Familia is An Absolute Must!
+TakE a Tour of La Sagrada Familia

 You can take an audio guided tour of Sagrada Familia and learn more about the history of this gothic cathedral (it’s been under construction since the late 1800’s – and still isn’t complete), or you can just absorb the beautiful light that enters the building via the multitude of stained glass windows that will dazzle you with their beauty.

 I’ve seen many churches in Europe, and La Sagrada Familia is without a doubt, one of the most stunning and memorable.